epfl-ada/ada-2022-project-hltw/README.md

 #### Shortest path distances

-The shortest path matrix contains the shortest path between every pairs of pages in the Wikispeedia game.
+The shortest path matrix contains the shortest path between every pair of pages in the Wikispeedia game.
 We expect that it may have some inconsistencies with the semantic distances.
 For example, semantically distant words may be connected in a few steps in Wikispeedia, or vice versa.
 We will find out the inconsistencies and then try to understand the reasons behind them.

 #### Players' distances

 When playing the Wikispeedia game, players may have a model or strategy in their minds for navigation (like the A* algorithm).
 When players choose the next page at each step, they must have thought that the chosen page is closer to the destination than other options.
-Based on these comparision data, we can try to recover the graph model in players' mind, and compare them with the semantic distances or shortest path distances.
+Based on these comparison data, we can try to recover the graph model in players' minds, and compare them with the semantic distances or shortest path distances.
 We expect this will reveal how people think when playing the game.

-Other possible distance metrices includes real-world Wikipedia distances (based on full Wikipedia other than the subset used by Wikispeedia), and shortest-path with missing links (in some pages, many words are just plain text without a link, we add links for them)
+Other possible distance metrics include real-world Wikipedia distances (based on full Wikipedia other than the subset used by Wikispeedia), and shortest-path with missing links (in some pages, many words are just plain text without a link, add links for them to obtain a new graph)

 # Proposed timeline

 * 25/11/2022: Research question 1
 * 2/12/2022: Research question 2
 * 9/12/2022: Research question 3
-* 16/12/2022: Design and develop website
+* 16/12/2022: Design and develop a website
 * 23/12/2022: Final deliverable

 # Team Organization